thekarlbrown/ChangeTheWorld/README.md

 --TO-DO/Tactics for Implementation --

-retrieve categorys from server instead of setting them manually
+retrieve categories from server instead of setting them manually

 better implement text in initial screen